Buying Time With An H1B to B2 Change of Status | Success Story

 Background

-Our client Cynthia, had built a career in a leading consulting firm.
+Our client Cynthia was working in a leading consulting firm.
 She was a manager excelling in litigation and data advisory services.
 Her department played a critical role in helping clients navigate complex challenges and make data-driven decisions within major corporations.
 For years, her commitment and expertise made her an important part of her team.
 However, her team was downsizing, and her role was eliminated.
 Even though Cynthia’s H-1B status was still valid for another year, the employer who sponsored her H-1B was terminating her contract, hence voiding that visa validity.
 This left Cynthia with a 60-day grace period to plan another route to secure her future in the United States.
 Shocked, Cynthia faced the possibility of returning home, but acted quickly by consulting with our office for a solution.

 1. We helped gather the necessary documentation.
 It was important to include her current H-1B approval and termination letter from her employer.

-2. Next, we crafted a compelling explanation for her visa extension’s request.
+2. Next, we crafted a compelling explanation for her visa extension request.

 3. Finally, we reviewed and prepared the application for submission to USCIS.